Docteur-Lalla/index-library/README.md

 ### Installation

 If you want to choose the path of the entries and tags directories, edit the *index.conf* file.
 Else, don't do anything.
 Then, launch the *install.sh* script as superuser.
 The installation will operate.
 By default, the main, entries and tags directories have *777* rights.
-You can change it yourself, but remember that if someone want to add en entry, **he must have the write right**.
+You can change it yourself, but remember that if someone want to add an entry, **he must have the write right**.